 It’s essential you think about what you’re trying to get out of the course, both during the studying process and once you have your qualification.
 If finishing your course quickly is the main priority, then studying full-time may be worth the re-scheduling of commitments so you finish your studies earlier.
 On the other hand, taking on a part-time study load may mean you can maintain your usual work hours.

 The best way to plan ahead?
 “Create a weekly calendar of your schedule and see where you can fit in study, and then see whether full or part-time is more suitable,” Katelyn recommends.
-Check with a Learning Consultant to see how many hours of study a week will equate to part-time or full-time for a particular course and see if your schedule allows for this.

 How flexible are you?